Retford: Modern period

-Weeks before the outbreak of World War I, the Retford Times reported that "the town really turned on the charm" when King George V visited Retford in 1914.
-This is said to have included a large pavilion in the market square that was decorated with flowers, three different renderings of the National Anthem plus dancing and fireworks.

 One of the main changes in Retford during the 20th century was the opening of King's Park in 1938.
 The park commemorated the reign of George V and the coronation of George VI.
 The site was presented to the Borough by Mrs M J Huntsman of West Retford Hall, with £2000 towards the cost of the park layout raised by public subscription.

-According to war records, Retford was bombed six times during World War II - on 26 September 1940, 30 October 1940, 16 December 1940, 15 March 1941 (2 injuries), 15 August 1941 and 25 August 1941.
-Although it was on the bombing route to higher value targets such as Sheffield and Rotherham, was surrounded by airforce bases, and had the intersection between two railway lines, no-one was killed in the raids and the town escaped the war virtually unscathed.
+According to war records, Retford was bombed six times during the Second World War – on 26 September 1940, 30 October 1940, 16 December 1940, 15 March 1941 (2 injuries), 15 August 1941 and 25 August 1941.
+Although it was on the bombing route to larger targets such as Sheffield and Rotherham, was surrounded by airforce bases, and had the intersection between two railway lines, no-one was killed in the raids and the town escaped the war virtually unscathed.

-The Great North Road was diverted around the town in 1961 and part of the route through the town is now pedestrianised.
-The 1971 census showed the population to be 18,407.
-By 2001 the population had grown to 22,000 (Nicholson, 2008), with a large proportion living on housing estates in Ordsall, Hallcroft and Spital Hill.
+The Great North Road was diverted around the town in 1961 and part of the old route through the town is now pedestrianised.
+The 1971 census showed the population to have grown to 18,407 inhabitants.
+By 2001, the population had reached 22,000 (Nicholson, 2008), with a large proportion living on housing estates in Ordsall, Hallcroft and Spital Hill.

-Political history

-History of the Borough

-Retford is one of the oldest boroughs in England and was mentioned in the Domesday Book of 1086 as 'Redeforde'.
-Henry I established the borough in 1105, and it gained a Royal Charter in 1246, when Henry III granted the right to a fair.
-This was later extended to holding a Saturday Market by Edward I in 1275.
-The granting of Royal Charters was important because it enabled Retford to self-govern and become independent of interference from the Sheriff of Nottingham.
-A total of 17 charters (including the Letters Patent of 1225) are believed to have been granted to East Retford up to 1607.